We are delighted to announce Alfonso José Salgado Cabrera as our Secretary General for the BIMUN/SINUB conference in November 2017:

-Richard Garcia-Guerrero, Simon Bosmans, and Ana Maria Buttkus Ocampo will be chairing the Organization of American States.
+Richard Garcia-Guerrero, Simon Bosmans and Ana Maria Buttkus Ocampo will be chairing the OAS.

 „My name is Richard Garcia-Guerrero, and I am a 22-year-old student from California State University Long Beach (CSULB), pursuing a B.A. in International Studies and a B.A. in Economics.
 I am very passionate about foreign policy, diplomacy, and international development, and look forward to joining the US Department of State Foreign Service steadfastly confident in the clout of our international institutions and policy framework.

 Over the years, I have been President of our campus’ International Studies Student Association, met with members of the U.S. Intelligence Community in the Los Angeles area and Washington, D.C., studied abroad in Mexico, and held a fellowship at the U.S. Hispanic Chamber of Commerce in Washington, D.C.I have also been an active member of our university’s MUN team.
 As a delegate, I have been to SBMUN in Santa Barbara, California; NWMUN in Portland, Oregon; NTUMUN in Singapore; and FWMUN in San Francisco, California.
 I also participated in last year’s UAGMUN in Guadalajara, Mexico as chair of our committee.